openstack/telemetry-specs/specs/liberty/api-no-pipeline.rst

 ----------------

 This change may increase the amount of asynchrony in some tests.
-For example the time between posting a sample and being able to retrieve that sample may become more unpredictable.
+For example, the time between posting a sample and being able to retrieve that sample may become more unpredictable.
 As it is already unpredictable any tests which rely on immediate retrieval are bad anyway, so we should fix that.